Weakly asymmetric facilitated exclusion process: Near-equilibrium initial condition: proof of Theorem

 \item[($R_1$)] Let us now consider $R_1$.
-By Lemma~\ref{l:Ztbounds-cont}, it is enough to show that, for all $x\in\N^*$, and which can be checked by elementary computations and thanks to the compactness of the support of $\phi$. \end{enumerate}
+By Lemma~\ref{l:Ztbounds-cont}, it is enough to show that, for all $k\in\N^*$, and which can be checked by {Taylor expansion, using that $|\phi'''|$ is bounded} thanks to the compactness of the support of $\phi$. \end{enumerate}

 It remains to show that any limit point $\mathscr{Z}$ of $\scZ$ satisfies \eqref{e:contmartpb2}.
 Let us rewrite

 where